 - Drizzle olive oil over the tofu.
 If you have spray oil, use that.

-- While the tofu is baking, prepare the bang bang sauce.
-Whisk together the mayo, sweet chili sauce, sriracha, rice vinegar, minced garlic, salt, and pepper.
+- While the tofu is baking, prepare the bang bang sauce by whisking together the mayo, sweet chili sauce, sriracha, rice vinegar, minced garlic, salt, and pepper.
 Taste and adjust to preference.

-- Move the baked tofu to a serving plate and drizzle with bang bang sauce.
+- Drizzle or toss the tofu with the bang bang sauce.
 Top with green onions and cilantro.
 Enjoy!

 Notes